-- Think hard before moving into a fancy new office (that may be either unnecessary or you that can’t afford)
+- Think hard before moving into a fancy new office (that may be either unnecessary or maybe that you can’t afford)

-The lists above are fairly random, based upon my own experiences; I’m sure you can add many more many more items and may disagree with some I’ve listed.
-Also, many of the items above aren’t inherently “bad”.
+The lists above are fairly random and based upon my own experiences.
+I’m sure you can add many more many more items and may disagree with some I’ve listed.
+Also, many of the items listed aren’t inherently “bad”.
 Many are just best left to really big companies.
-Big companies can afford those branding campaigns without blinking, and have the resources to make them effective.
-As you’re exiting the startup phase, you almost certainly don’t.
+Big companies can afford those branding campaigns without blinking and have the resources to make them effective.
+As you’re exiting the startup phase, your company almost certainly doesn’t.

-That’ my too-long dissertation on navigating your way out of the startup phase if you’re a tech CEO.
-Add or subtract to the points I’ve made above, given your own unique experience.
+That’s my too-long dissertation on navigating your way out of the startup phase if you’re a tech CEO.
+Please add or subtract to the points I’ve made above, given your own unique experience.
 Give us the benefit of your perspective by using the comment field below.

 If you liked this post, please share it with you colleagues using the “share” buttons below: